jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_Optimization_CaseStudy_PerfNonRegression.md

 awscurl -X POST -d ${SCALE_FOR_BACKEND} https://<backend_api_gw_id>.execute-api.eu-west-1.amazonaws.com/v1/configuration/ec2.scheduler.desired_instance_count
 ```

-* In the orchestrator, before each test run, call the previous oscript with expected size of frontend and backend instance fleet as first and second arguments.
+* In the orchestrator, before each test run, call the previous script with expected size of frontend and backend instance fleet as first and second arguments.
 * Poll the API GW 'fleet/status' to know when the scaling is ready with `.["EC2.Schedule""]["ServingFleet_vs_MaximumFleetSizePourcentage"] (See [API documentation](INTERACTING.md#api-fleetstatus))
-* Start test when the fleet is at the target capacity.
+* Start the test when the fleet is at the target capacity.